Hobo Humpin' Slobo Babe: Music video

-A music video was produced to promote the single, directed by American film director, writer, and producer Mark Pellington and was made for about £300.
+The music video for "Hobo Humpin' Slobo Babe" was directed by American film director, writer, and producer Mark Pellington and was made for about £300.
 It was played frequently on MTV, which showed the video every hour, and it was also awarded the first MTV Europe Music Award for "Best Video" in 1994.
 Support from MTV Europe played a key role in getting Whale out to a European audience.
 It was immediately added to their "Buzz Bin" rotation (approximately 18 plays a week) in the third week of January where it stayed for six weeks.
 Due to reaching chart positions in some European territories, the video was moved to the "Breakers" rotation.

 Dave Sholin from the Gavin Report stated that "their video, like the song, is totally fresh".
 Dave Jennings from Melody Maker remarked singer Cia Berg, "who hams up the role of the nymphet in the video, and gets to inspect a line of anonymous hunks in short silver skirts".
 Machgiel Bakker from Music & Media complimented it as a "adventurous video".
 Leo Finley from Music Week commented, "They were the Swedish outfit with the shapely female lead singer baring her teeth braces to the world while the boys behind her showed off their Y-fronts."
 Stephen Dalton from NME wrote, "Here was a truly gob-smacking single, a scary yob-rap about tramp-shagging Sloane girls set to a slamcore groove.
 But the video was something else again, a huge dayglo dollop of shouty teenage lust and jackbooted punk-funk attitude.
 Clearly these chart-eating noiseniks were destined for world domination."
 David Sinclair from The Times said, "Singer Cia Berg now boasts the most famous teeth-brace in pop since making the video for this arresting song."
 Sacha Jenkins from Vibe wrote, "I can remember a time, about a year ago, when my local request-a-video station was blazing–over and over again–with the mindlessly juvenily escapades of this naive looking, lusty, churning chanteuse, and these two dudes who jumped up and down around her like they were playing some frantic game of one-on-one, with the girl's head serving as rim and back-board."